 Containers often require sensitive information, such as passwords, SSH keys, encryption keys, and so on.
-You can integrate Prisma Cloud with HashiCorp Vault or CyberArk Enterprise Password Vault to securely distribute secrets from those stores to the containers that need them.
+You can integrate Prisma Cloud with many common secrets management platforms to securely distribute secrets from those stores to the containers that need them.

 Enterprise secret stores reduce the risk of data breaches that could occur when sensitive information is littered across an organization, often in places where they should not be, such as email inboxes, source code repositories, developer workstations, and Dropbox.
 Secret stores provide a central and secure location for managing and distributing secrets to the apps that need them.
 They give you a way to account for all the secrets in your organization with audit trails that show how they are being used.

-Orchestrators, such as Docker Swarm and Kubernetes, offer their own built-in secret stores with support for creating secrets, listing them, deleting them, and injecting them into containers.
+Orchestrators such as kubernetes and openshift, offer their own built-in secret stores with support for creating secrets, listing them, deleting them, and injecting them into containers.
 However, if you already have an enterprise secrets store, then you probably want to extend it to handle to your container environment.
 Utilizing the orchestrator’s built-in secrets management capabilities when you already have an enterprise secrets store is unappealing because it represents another silo of sensitive information that needs to be carefully secured.
 It undermines the principal benefit of a secrets store, which is managing all sensitive data in a single location.